log1104/AI-Flip-Card/README.md

 # AI Flip Cards

 A Supabase-backed PWA for creating, studying, and syncing flashcard decks.
-Users authenticate with email/password or OAuth (Google, GitHub); decks and cards are stored in Supabase with optimistic updates and an offline queue that replays mutations when connectivity returns.
+Users authenticate with email/password or Google OAuth; decks and cards are stored in Supabase with optimistic updates and an offline queue that replays mutations when connectivity returns.

 ## Project Structure